MohsenUSA/TaskManager/README.md

 - Use "Everyone" for tasks that can be picked up by anyone
 - Assign specific names for dedicated responsibilities
 - Click any assignee badge to open the multi-select modal
-- Assign multiple people: "John, Sarah, Mike" in Excel or via the modal
+- Assign multiple people: "John, Sarah, Mike" in the database or via the modal
 - Selecting "Everyone" clears individual assignments
 - 👤 icon = single assignee, 👥 icon = multiple assignees

 ### Subtasks Best Practices
 - Use subtasks to break complex tasks into smaller steps
-- Enter each subtask on a new line (Alt+Enter in Excel)
+- Enter each subtask on a new line (Alt+Enter in the database)
 - Keep subtask descriptions concise
 - Subtasks are informational - no separate status tracking
 - Perfect for checklists, step-by-step procedures, or action items